 Stay Informed of Current or Developing Emergency Events

 When emergencies happen, be the first to know.
-Stay informed with RochesterAlert to receive real-time, official notifications from the City of Rochester.
+Stay informed with CodeRED to receive real-time, official notifications from the City of Rochester.

 In addition to emergency alerts, you can also choose to receive customizable community notifications.
-These will include notifications about severe weather, safety, health, major traffic incidents, and more.
+These will include notifications about severe weather, safety at community events, and more.

 Emergency Alert System (EAS) - You may hear an EAS message over the radio or on TV.
 Listen carefully to the message and follow emergency instructions